-The Company has granted loans to certain officers, employees and directors and their associates.
+In the ordinary course of business, the Company has granted loans to principal officers and directors and their affiliates.
 Related party loans are made on substantially the same terms, including interest rate and collateral, as those prevailing at the time for comparable transactions with unrelated persons, and do not involve more than the normal risk of collectability.
-The aggregate dollar amount of these loans was approximately \$8.2 million and \$6.3 million at December 31, 2021 and 2020, respectively.
+The aggregate dollar amount of these loans was approximately \$8.6 million and \$8.2 million at December 31, 2022 and 2021, respectively.